KerbalNo15/Cinder/README.md

 # Cinder
-Interpreted or Compiled, stack-based, RPN programming language.
+Interpreted or Compiled, stack-based, RPN programming language/instruction set.

 ## Defining Features:
-  * Interpreted or Compiled
+  * Interpreted or Compiled(to a script, not assembly)
   * Stack Based
   * Uses Reverse Polish Notation for math functions
   * Lightweight